binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter8.md

 This attack convinces your target that the MAC address it associates with a particular legitimate node (by way of IP address) is now your (the attackers/MItM) MAC address.

-Elaborating on IP spoofing attacks further, the man-in-the-middle (MItM) sends out ARP replies across the LAN to the target, telling it that the legitimate MAC address that the target associates with the MItM host has now changed to the routers IP address, as an example.
-When the target wants to send a message to the router, it looks up its ARP table for the router's IP address in order to find its MAC address, and now receives the MItM MAC address as the routers IP address.
+Elaborating on IP spoofing attacks further, the man-in-the-middle (MItM) sends out ARP replies across the LAN to the target, telling it that the legitimate MAC address the target associates with the MItM host has now changed to the routers IP address, as an example.
+When the target wants to send a message to the router, it looks up its ARP table for the router's IP address in order to find its MAC address, and then receives the MItM MAC address as the routers IP address.
 Thus, the target's ARP cache is said to be poisoned with the MItM MAC address.
 The target goes ahead and sends its messages to the MItM host, which can do what ever it likes with the data, perhaps choose to drop the message, or forward it on to the router in its original or altered state.
 This attack only works on a local area network (LAN).
 The attack is often used as a component of larger attacks, including harvesting credentials, cookies, CSRF tokens, and hijacking.
 Even TLS can be used, and in many cases TLS can be [downgraded](#network-identify-risks-tls-downgrade).